 So if you’re keen to know what the pros and cons of Lingoda are, whether it’s effective for learning to speak German, and whether it is indeed the best online German language course you can take.
 We reveal it all in this comprehensive and honest Lingoda review.

-Disclosure: This Lingoda review is not sponsored but we did receive free online German classes as part of the free trial to write this post.
-But whether a post is sponsored or not, we always share our honest opinion.
-This article does contain affiliate links though.
-This means that we may earn a commission on qualifying purchases at no extra cost to you.
-Check out our Disclosure for more information.
+Disclosure: This Lingoda review is not sponsored but we did receive free online German classes as part of the free trial to write this guide.
+But whether a guide is sponsored or not, we always share our honest opinion.

 The Pros and Cons of Lingoda